bflorat/clean-quest/README.md

 `docker-compose.yml` is included to run PocketBase and (optionally) a Vite dev server.

-- Build and run PocketBase (production image with embedded SPA):
+- Run PocketBase  in DEV:

 ```
 docker compose up -d pocketbase